A Grunwald-Wang type theorem for abelian varieties: Local-global principles

 \begin{Remark} One easily sees that the strong Hasse principle holds for $V$ if and only if $V$ is nonsingular and the Hasse principle holds.
 We will see below that the Hasse principle and nonsingularity are, however, independent. \end{Remark}

 If $\xi \in \Sha(V,T)$ for some finite set of primes $T$, we will say that $\xi$ is {\em finitely supported}.
 If in addition $\xi \notin \Sha(V,\emptyset)$ we say that $\xi$ is {\em $T$-singular} (or simply {\em singular}).
-When $V = \HH^1(k,M)$ we will use the abbreviation$\Sha(k,M,T)$ for$\Sha(\HH^1(k,M),T)$.
+When $V = \HH^1(k,M)$ we will use the abbreviation $\Sha(k,M,T)$ for $\Sha(\HH^1(k,M),T)$.
 For a profinite group $G$ and finite $G$-module $M$, let $\HH^1_*(G,M)$ denote the kernel of the map $\HH^1(G,M) \to \prod_{Z}\HH^1(Z,M)$, where the product runs over all closed cyclic subgroups of $G$.
+For a Galois extension $K/k$ we will also write $\HH^1_*(K/k,M)$ to denote $\HH^1_*(\Gal(K/k),M)$.
 This group was introduced by Tate (see \cite{Serre6471} and \cite[Section I.9]{ADT}).
 This group is also used by by Dvornicich and Zannier to study the Hasse principle for divisibility in commutative algebraic groups, see \cite{DZ1,DZ3}.
-The following lemma is similar (see also \cite[Lemma I.9.3]{ADT}).
+The following lemma is basically well known (see also \cite[Lemma I.9.3]{ADT}).

 \begin{Lemma} Let $M$ be a finite $G_k$-module and let $K/k$ denote the minimal Galois extension over which the action on $M$ is trivial.
-The strong Hasse principle holds for $\HH^1(k,M)$ if and only if $\HH^1_*(\Gal(K/k),M) = 0$. \end{Lemma}
+The strong Hasse principle holds for $\HH^1(k,M)$ if and only if $\HH^1_*(K/k,M) = 0$. \end{Lemma}

-\begin{Proof} Let $T$ be any finite set of primes.
-The inflation and restriction maps give a commutative diagram with exact rows (Here $K_v$ denotes the completion of $K$ at some prime above $v$; the cohomology groups do not depend on this choice).
+\begin{Proof} Let $T$ be any finite set of primes of $k$ and let $U$ be the set of primes of $K$ which lie above some prime in $T$.
+The inflation and restriction maps give a commutative diagram with exact rows (In the bottom row $v$ always denotes the prime of $k$ lying under $w$).
+The kernel of the middle vertical map is $\Sha(k,M,T)$, while the kernel of the vertical map on the left is $\Sha(\HH^1(K/k,M),T)$ (we are considering $\HH^1(K/k,M)$ as a subgroup of $\HH^1(k,M)$ via the inflation map).
 The groups on the right consist of continuous homomorphisms.
-The Chebotar\"ev density theorem then shows that the vertical map on the right is injective.
+It follows from Chebotar\"ev's density theorem that the vertical map on the right is injective.
 So the kernels of the other two vertical maps are isomorphic.